 As soon as those orders come in, you need to centralize the notifications to go to one inbox.
 You need to then either manually or automatically field those orders to your fulfillment companies in a timely manner.
 If you’re fulfilling the orders yourself, you need to be able to get the package in the mail today or the day after.
 You need to have a well-defined process to get your game to anyone who’s able to buy it as fast as possible without exorbitant costs or damages.
 You need to be able to work refunds into this process, too.
 (To learn more about setting up a fulfillment network, see A Crash Course on Board Game Fulfillment.)

-I know this reads like four paragraphs of obvious advice, but the simple truth is that there are more ways to screw up sales than there are to get it right.
+I know this reads like several paragraphs of obvious advice, but the simple truth is that there are more ways to screw up sales than there are to get it right.
 Screw up any one of these three things and you’re going to have an awfully tough time with sales.
 Likewise, if you get it right, you’ll be able to benefit because you’ll have better control over…

 Let’s not sugarcoat it.
 Selling puts us in a vulnerable position that, for many people, can drudge up fears of rejection, social anxieties, insecurities, and memories of being cheated by shady salespeople.
 You need to have a good frame of mind when you’re going in.
 Sometimes it’s not the lack of knowledge or poor technique that costs us the sale but rather some fear of getting started rationalized away as something else – procrastination shrouded in the dressing of logic.
-With this in mind, I want you to remember 3 things:

 - There is nothing wrong with selling a good product.
 People buy, sell, and trade things all the time.
 It is the bedrock upon which our economy is built.